symfony-cmf/cmf-sandbox/README.md

     cd cmf-sandbox
     # copy parameters template and edit as needed
     cp app/config/parameters.yml.dist app/config/parameters.yml
+    cp app/config/phpcr_jackrabbit.yml.dist app/config/phpcr.yml
     curl -s http://getcomposer.org/installer | php --
     # if you run with --dev, will install midgard too
     php composer.phar install

 This will fetch the main project and all it's dependencies ( Cmf Bundles, Symfony, Doctrine\PHPCR, Jackalope ... ) Please also adjust the ``app/config/parameters.yml`` as needed.
-Specifically pick the PHPCR backend and adjust the URL and database configurations accordingly.
+If you want to use a different PHPCR backend copy the given ``phpcr_*.yml.dist`` file instead and adjust the URL and database configurations accordingly.

 ### Install and run Apache JackRabbit

 Follow the guide in the [Jackalope Wiki](https://github.com/jackalope/jackalope/wiki/Running-a-jackrabbit-server).
 You can also use a different PHPCR implementation but this is what is most tested.

+### Install the Doctrine DBAL provider

+Setup the database configuration in the ``parameters.yml`` as needed and create the database accordingly.

+Finally, instead of `phpcr_jackrabbit.yml.dist`, use one of the `phpcr_midgard_*.yml.dist` files.

 ### Install the Midgard2 PHPCR provider